LiljaAdam/geographical-splits/README.md

 # Usage
 You can use the proposed splits to train and evaluate the performance of online mapping methods directly.

-The geographical and citywise splits are defined in txt files (also pkl-files exists for convinience) under `/citywise_splits` and `/geo_splits` respectively.
+The Geographically disjoint splits are defined in txt files (pkl-files are also provided for convinience) under `/near_extrapolation_splits` and `/far_extrapolation_splits` respectively.

-For Geographical nuScenes splits there are two versions:
+For the nuScenes Near Extrapolation splits there are two versions:

-1 - `geo_splits/nuscenes/samples`: where all samples are used and sequences that straddles a set boundary are split in two parts and assigned to the respective sets (see paper for details).
+1 - `near_extrapolation_splits/nuscenes/samples`: where all samples are used and sequences that straddles a set boundary are split in two parts and assigned to the respective sets (see paper for details).
 The split-files consist of all indivudual samples' set assignment.

-2 - `geo_splits/nuscenes/scenes`: sequences that straddles a set boundary are removed.
+2 - `near_extrapolation_splits/nuscenes/scenes`: sequences that straddles a set boundary are removed.
 The split-files contain the scene-name for each set assignment.

-For Citywise splits the name of the file indicates the city and the set.
+For Far Extrapolation splits the name of the file indicates the city and the set.
 E.g. `singapore.txt` contains the scenes from Singapore and `PIT+MIA.txt` contains the log ids for Pittsburgh and Miami.

 # Create/Verify Geographical Splits and results in paper
-If you want to verify the geographical splits, you can install the required packages and run the accompanying code as follows:
+If you want to verify the Geographically Disjoint splits, you can install the required packages and run the accompanying code as follows:

 ## Install